Realiserad/fish-ai/README.md

 - PEM-encoded private keys stored in files
 - Bearer tokens, provided to e.g. cURL

-If you trust the LLM provider (e.g. because you are hosting locally) you can disable redaction using the `redact = False` option.
+If you trust the language model provider (e.g. because you are hosting locally) you can disable redaction using the `redact = False` option.